 - What desirable physician attribute(s) will this activity address?

-When you are answering these questions, you’ll need to bear in mind that ACCME will rely heavily on the data that you supply in your Self-Study Report during your reaccreditation interview.
+When you are answering these questions, you’ll need to bear in mind that ACCME will rely heavily on the data you supply in your Self-Study Report during your reaccreditation interview.
 Your narratives should only reference successes that can be verified by recent data.

 The Self-Study Report: Evidence of Performance-in-Practice

-The ACCME Performance-in-Practice Report will assess not only the current alignment of your CME activities with ACCME standards but also your capability to remain in compliance during the administration of any activities that you plan to offer in the future.
+The ACCME Performance-in-Practice Report will assess not only the current alignment of your CME activities with ACCME standards but also your capability to remain in compliance during the administration of any activities you plan to offer in the future.

 ACCME will select up to 15 activities for a comprehensive review.
-You will have to submit all relevant data supporting your claim that your program has adequately addressed the professional knowledge gaps of your learners.
+You will have to submit all relevant data supporting the claim that your program has adequately addressed the professional knowledge gaps of your learners.
 You will also need to give evidence that your program remains free of any noncompliant commercial relationships and that the financial relationships of any member of staff, instructors, or curriculum providers are aligned with ACCME regulations.

 The Self-Study Report: How to Take an Inventory of CME Resources